takenet/messaginghub-client-csharp/docs/en-US/commands.md

 var response = await client.SendCommandAsync(command);
 ```

 Unlike the messages and notifications, when you send a command, you receive a response when the task completes.
-This response will contain information about the result of the execution of the specific command you have sent.
+This response will contain information about the result of the execution of the command you have sent.

 [Back to the Index](./index.md)